Which city is the best for study in India?

 If you decide to take the leap and study abroad in India, you will likely be doing so in one of its many flourishing cities.
 India has nearly 50 cities with a population of over 1 million people, a testament to the sheer enormity of the country.
 Each city is unique as a node of economic activity, cultural complexity, and, often, significant urban poverty.
 Yet, there a few Indian cities that stand out among the rest as shining destinations for study abroad.

-Without further ado, here are the top five cities for study abroad in India:
+Without further ado, here are the best cities to study in India:

 Located in the northern heart of the country, New Delhi is India’s second largest city, home to over 20 million inhabitants.
 With such a dense urban population and rickshaws zipping by everywhere through traffic, life in Delhi can sometimes feel quite chaotic.
 But more importantly, the city is an incredible educator on its own.
 Every time you leave the door of your apartment will be an adventure, and every day becomes its own life lesson.